cloudbells/FieldGuide/README.md

 - Shows you which classes can learn which weapon skills (staves, one-handed swords and so on).
 - Tells you how much each spell/weapon skill costs to train so you know if you can afford it or not (includes PvP rank and reputation modifiers).
 - You can filter out known spells and/or talents.
+- You can mark unwanted spells by right clicking on them.
+Shift-right clicking on a spell will mark all the ranks of that spell.
+- You can drag a spell from the addon onto an action bar.

 ## Planned Features (in no particular order)
 - Show ranks for each spell (there is currently no way of doing this with the API).